Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

 }
 ```

-We can then get the imageData from the canvas. (x, y, width, height)
+We can then get the image data from the canvas. (x, y, width, height)

 ```js
 const imgData = ctx.getImageData(0, 0, canvas.width, canvas.height);